ResetXPDR/MSFS_AutoFPS/README.md

   - There is an issue with permissions and you may need to run the app as Administrator.
   - You may have changed MSFS settings in your UserCfg.opt file beyond what is possible to set in the MSFS settings menu.
 To rectify, go into MSFS settings at the main menu and reset to default (F12) the graphics settings for both PC in MSFS 2020 or General in MSFS 2024 and VR for either, then make all changes to MSFS within the MSFS settings menu.
   - A new version of MSFS may introduce a different memory map than expected, preventing the app from auto‑adjusting to the new settings location.
-    - In this case, the app will attempt to offer an auto‑update to the version most likely to be compatible.
+    - In this case, the app will auto-install an explicitly compatible update in the first instance if one is available, otherwise it will attempt to offer an auto‑update to the version most likely to be compatible.
 This may be a test build if no stable release is available.
     - Release‑channel users temporarily moved to a test build for compatibility will revert to release‑only updates with the next formal version (manual opt‑in to test updates remains available).
     - If no suitable auto‑update is found, or if the update does not achieve compatibility, I am likely already aware and working on a solution.
 However, if you may be among the first to encounter the issue (e.g. on an MSFS beta), please raise a new issue on GitHub or contribute to an existing one.
 - If you get an error message saying "XML Exception: Unexpected XML declaration" or "Exception: 'System.Xml.XMlException' during AutostartExe" when trying to install with the auto-start option for MSFS, it usually means your EXE.xml file has a corrupted data structure.
 To resolve, copy the content of your EXE.xml into MS Copilot and ask it to check and correct it for you.
 Paste the fixed structure back into your EXE.xml file, save it, then try reinstalling again.